mui/material-ui/docs/data/base/components/number-input/number-input.md

 ## Introduction

 A number input is a UI element that accepts numeric values from the user.
-The Unstyled Number Input component is a customizable replacement for the native HTML `<input type="number" />` that solves common usability issues of the native counterpart, such as:
+Base UI's Number Input component is a customizable replacement for the native HTML `<input type="number">` that solves common usability issues of the native counterpart, such as:

 - Inconsistencies across browsers in the appearance and behavior of the stepper buttons
 - Allowing certain non-numeric characters ('e', '+', '-', '.') and silently discarding others